vendia/blog/posts/2022-10-11-company-retreat-tips.md

 And for our team members who’ll never say no to a taco bar, a little early morning running club, or lower impact lawn games, we’ve got you covered, too.

-And one last thing… because it must be said and underlined: <span style="text-decoration:underline;">Build in (and stick to the) time for breaks</span>.
+And one last thing… because it must be said and underlined: <u>Build in (and stick to the) time for breaks</u>.
 Here are some good rules of thumb: